 Pivot Tables can be rearranged by dragging the buttons to a new position or information can be excluded by un-ticking it in the buttons drop-down box.

-To access some documents in the BA Scoping Project website, you are required to sign in.
+To access research reports and documents from the 2011-12 and 2015-16 phases of this project, you are required to sign in.
 To sign in, your browser must have “cookies-enabled” (this is the default setting in most browsers).

 To obtain or recover sign-in credentials, please contact: